-Clarke confers the Associate of Arts (AA), Bachelor of Arts (BA), Bachelor of Science (BS), Bachelor of Science in Nursing (BSN), Bachelor of Fine Arts (BFA), Master of Arts in Education (MAE), Master of Business Administration (MBA), Master of Organizational Leadership (MOL), Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP) and Doctor of Physical Therapy (DPT).
+Clarke confers the Associate of Arts (AA), Bachelor of Arts (BA), Bachelor of Science (BS), Bachelor of Science in Nursing (BSN), Bachelor of Fine Arts (BFA), Master of Arts in Education (MAE), Master of Business Administration (MBA), Master of Organizational Leadership (MOL), Master of Social Work (MSW), Doctor of Nursing Practice (DNP) and Doctor of Physical Therapy (DPT).

-During the 2012-13 academic year, approximately 99 percent of Clarke’s full-time, day-time students (who were eligible, and applied) received financial aid in the form of scholarships, grants, loans, and work-study.
-Students are encouraged to apply for financial aid as soon as possible after January 1.
+During the 2014-15 academic year, 100 percent of Clarke’s full-time, day-time students (who were eligible, and applied) received financial aid in the form of scholarships, grants, loans, and work-study.
+Students are encouraged to apply for financial aid as soon as possible after Jan.
+1.

 Renewable, merit-based scholarships include Presidential scholarships, Clarke grants, alumni/sibling discounts, and competitive fine arts and departmental awards.
 Apply for admission early to be considered for Clarke scholarships.

 Clarke University is consistently recognized for excellence in education.
-In 2013, Forbes, in conjunction with the Center for College Affordability and Productivity, named Clarke to its list of America’s Best Colleges.
-Forbes also ranked Clarke among the top 100 of the Best Midwestern Colleges.
-In the most recent US News list of Best Regional Colleges, Clarke moved up to 17th in the Midwest.
-In the same ranking, Clarke was one of the Midwest's top 10 "Best Value Schools", a listing described as, "Great Schools, Great Prices."
-Nationally known education services company, the Princeton Review also recognized Clarke in its "Best Midwestern Colleges" section of its website feature, "2013 Best Colleges: Region by Region.”
-The Washington Monthly, which measures an institution's "contribution to the public good", ranked Clarke as one of the Best Baccalaureate Colleges.
+In 2014, Forbes, in conjunction with the Center for College Affordability and Productivity, named Clarke to its list of America’s Best Colleges.
+Forbes also ranked Clarke among the top 105 of the Best Midwestern Colleges.
+In the most recent U.S. News list of Best Regional Colleges, Clarke again ranked 17th in the Midwest.
+In the same ranking, Clarke was one of the Midwest's top 10 "Best Value Schools," a listing described as, "Great Schools, Great Prices."
+Nationally known education services company, the Princeton Review also recognized Clarke in its "Best Midwestern Colleges" section of its website feature, "2014 Best Colleges: Region by Region.”
+The Washington Monthly, which measures an institution's "contribution to the public good," ranked Clarke as one of the Best Baccalaureate Colleges.

 Clarke University does not discriminate on the basis of age, sex, race, color, national or ethnic origin, or handicap in its educational programs, admissions policies, employment practices, financial aid, athletics, or other university-administered programs.
 Clarke University complies with all pertinent state and federal regulations concerning affirmative action, non-discrimination, and equal employment opportunity.